Braid actions on quantum toroidal superalgebras: Quantum toroidal superalgebra Es

 { } Let $\s$ be a parity sequence.
 For $i\in I$, define $\mu_\s(i)=-\sum_{j=1}^i s_j$.
 Define the {\it vertical homomorphism} of superalgebras $v_\s:\U_q\slhs \rightarrow \Es$ by

 Note that if $x \in \U_q\slhs$ and $\deg^v(x)=(d_1,d_2,\dots,d_{N-1};d_\delta)$, then

 \begin{prop}{ } The vertical homomorphism $v_\s$ is injective for generic values of parameters. \end{prop} \begin{proof} This proposition was proved in \cite{BM} in the case $\s$ is the standard parity sequence using the existence of the evaluation map.
 An evaluation map for any choice of parity $\s$ under the resonance condition $q_3^{m-n}=C^2$ is given in Appendix \ref{app 1}.
-It provides a left inverse for $v_s$ and therefore, $v_s$ is injective under resonance condition.
-Thus it is injective for generic parameters. \end{proof} The image of the vertical homomorphism coincides with $\E^I_\s$.
-We denote this subalgebra $U^{ver}_q\slhs$ and call it the {\it vertical quantum affine $\mathfrak{sl}_{m|n}$}.
+It provides a left inverse for $v_\s$ and therefore, $v_\s$ is injective under the resonance condition.
+The property of being injective is open.
+Thus $v_\s$ is injective for generic parameters. \end{proof} The image of the vertical homomorphism coincides with $\E^I_\s$.
+We denote this subalgebra $U^{ver}_q\slhs$ and call it the {\it vertical quantum affine $\mathfrak{sl}_{\s}$}.